 Marymount Manhattan College offers dental coverage through the Cigna dental network.
 New full-time employees are eligible for the Cigna Dental Plan on the first of the month after commencement of employment.
 MMC has two dental plans under Cigna.
 The DHMO dental plan allows members to visit Cigna general dentists, as well as receive referrals to see Cigna specialist dentists.
 Members in the DHMO dental plan are charged a reduced fee for all services.
 The DPPO dental plan allows members to visit any in-network, out-of-network dentists or specialists without referrals.
 Cigna may be reached at 800-244-6224 or www.cigna.com.
 To submit reimbursement claims for out-of-pocket costs, please fax forms to 859-550-2662.
 Employees contribute towards the cost of the dental insurance based upon the plan elected and how many dependents they choose to cover.
 The College reserves the right to change the employee’s contributions, to modify or amend the dental plan design or terminate the plan.
 Contact Human Resources for more details.

-Life Insurance coverage is through The Hartford Company.
+Life Insurance coverage is through Lincoln Financial Group.
 The life insurance coverage is equal to twice the employee’s earnings, rounded to the next higher $1,000.
 The maximum benefit is $500,000.
 Employees do not contribute towards the cost of life insurance coverage.

 Long-Term Disability Coverage